astros3x/Astri/README.md

 * Check if the `Astri.exe` hash matches to latest release hash
 * (The exe could be detected as malevolent due to the system how it is encrypted, in that case temporarily disable the main antivirus protections)
 * Execute it
-* You can find the root password in our ds server in 'astros3x-root' channel
+* You can find the root password in our ds server in 'astros3x-root' channel | Astri password input is invisible
 * Input the right number to interact with the menu

 ## 🎬 Showcase